PecanProject/pecan/CONTRIBUTING.md

  When finished create a pull request from your branch to the main pecan repository.

+ When submitting a pull request, you retain authorship of the code you contribute.
+However, you are giving the PEcAn Project permission to distribute your contributions under either or both, at our discretion, of:
+  - The license listed at PR opening time for the code you are contributing to,
+  - and/or the BSD 3-clause license.

 ## Additional Resources

 - [Adding models to PEcAn](https://pecanproject.github.io/pecan-documentation/latest/adding-an-ecosystem-model.html)